zsoltmester/anomaly-detector/README.md

 # Anomaly Detector

 This is an anomaly detector for call detail records ([CDR](https://en.wikipedia.org/wiki/Call_detail_record)).
-It's my BSc thesis, which you can check at `docs/thesis.pdf`.
+It's my BSc thesis, which I'm working on.
+You can check the announcement at `docs/thesis-announcement.pdf`.

 ## Dataset